havenwood/xpool/README.md

 __DESCRIPTION__

-XPool is a lightweight process pool.
+xpool is a lightweight process pool.
 The pool manages a group of subprocesses that are used when the pool is asked to dispatch a 'unit of work'.
 A 'unit of work' is defined as any object that implements the `run` method.

-All subprocesses in the pool have their own message queue that the pool places work onto according to a very simple algorithm: the subprocess who has scheduled the least amount of work is the subprocess who will have the unit of work put onto its message queue.
+All subprocesses in the pool have their own message queue that the pool places work onto according to a very simple algorithm: the subprocess who has scheduled the least amount of work is asked to put the unit of work on its queue.
 The message queue that each subprocess has is also  what ensures work can be queued when the pool becomes dry (all subprocesses are busy).

 __EXAMPLES__